Santa Catalina, Negros Oriental

-Santa Catalina, officially the Municipality of Santa Catalina (Lungsod sa Santa Catalina; Bayan ng Santa Catalina), is a 1st class municipality in the province of Negros Oriental, Philippines.
-According to the 2020 census, it has a population of 77,501 people.
+Santa Catalina, officially the Municipality of Santa Catalina (Lungsod sa Santa Catalina; Bayan ng Santa Catalina), is a municipality in the province of Negros Oriental, Philippines.
+According to the 2024 census, it has a population of 80,382 people.

 The town is home to the Minagahat language, the indigenous language of Southern Negros as listed by the Komisyon sa Wikang Filipino.
 The language is vital to the culture and arts of the people.